Updated: 1 October 2025

 Which property types deliver the highest average rental yields for properties in Estepona?

-Two-bedroom apartments in Estepona’s town center and along the New Golden Mile achieve the highest average rental yields, usually 5.5%–6.1%.
+Two-bedroom apartments in Estepona’s town center and along the New Golden Mile achieve the highest average rental yields for properties in Estepona, usually 5.5%–6.1%.
 Villas offer solid long-term value appreciation but produce lower yields, around 3.8%–4.5%.
-Demand is strongest for low-maintenance properties close to beaches, shopping, and schools, which consistently achieve higher rental occupancy and premium rates.
+Many buyers evaluating property types also research the average property prices in Estepona.

 How do the average rental yields for properties in Estepona compare to Marbella?

 The average rental yields for properties in Estepona are around 5%, slightly higher than Marbella’s 4.6%.
 Marbella’s higher property prices compress yields, while Estepona maintains stronger ratios of purchase price to rental income.
-The Andalusian Housing Reports 2024 show rental demand in Estepona up 12% year-on-year, compared with only 7% in Marbella.
+Investors analyzing this difference often look at Marbella’s investment conditions.

 What drives the average rental yields for properties in Estepona?

 Strong tourism, international relocations, and the growth of digital nomads are the main drivers.
 Estepona offers 325+ days of sunshine yearly, an upgraded old town, and expanding services such as healthcare and international schools.
 Reliable high-speed internet also attracts remote workers.
-While summer brings peak yields with holiday rentals, long-term contracts sustain occupancy during the winter season.
+These key factors support the average rental yields for properties in Estepona throughout both summer and winter seasons.

 How do short-term and long-term rentals affect the average rental yields for properties in Estepona?

 Short-term holiday rentals produce 6–8% yields, almost double long-term averages of 3.5–4.5%.
 However, they require more management effort and proper licensing.
 Long-term rentals, favored by retirees and families, generate steady year-round income.
-Many investors in Estepona maximize profits with a hybrid approach, using short-term lets in peak months and long-term tenants during the off-season.
+These rental patterns often guide investors exploring real estate investment opportunities in southern Spain.

 “Short-term holiday lets in Estepona can double the average rental yields but require careful management.”